 Published in memory of Prof. Claudia Barsanti, Archaeology of a World of Changes provides a selection of papers presented in sessions on Late Roman and Early Byzantine archaeology, architecture, sculpture and landscapes of the 23rd International Congress of Byzantine Studies, “Byzantium - A World of Changes” (Belgrade, 22-27 August 2016).
 The variety of topics in archaeology and art history that are discussed in this volume illustrates the richness of material culture in the Roman East and the Eastern Mediterranean during the transition to the Middle Ages, especially in Greece and the Balkans.
 Christian buildings, not only churches but also episcopal palaces, along with their architecture and decoration, receive special attention.
 Indeed, the volume includes the complete proceedings of a round table on the historical development, the architectural typologies and the domestic spaces of bishops’ residences which took place at the Congress.

 Dominic Moreau (Ph.D., Université Paris-Sorbonne) is Maître de conférences / Associate Professor in Late Antiquity at the Université de Lille, France.
 His works focus on text collections, chancery practice, political and ecclesiastical organisation and geography, Christian topography and prosopography, both in Italy and the Balkans.
-He is the scientific coordinator of the historical and archaeological DANUBIUS Project (https://danubius.huma-num.fr), and one of the main organisers of the International Archaeological Project at Zaldapa (Krushari, Bulgaria).
+He is principal investigator of the historical and archaeological DANUBIUS Project (https://danubius.huma-num.fr), and one of the coordinators of the International Archaeological Mission at Zaldapa (Krushari, Bulgaria).

 Carolyn S. Snively (Ph.D., University of Texas at Austin) is Professor Emerita of Classics at Gettysburg College, USA.
 A specialist in Late Antique and Early Byzantine archaeology of the Central Balkan Peninsula, especially the territory of North Macedonia, she is focusing on church complexes at Stobi and Golemo Gradište (North Macedonia), where she is co-director of the Konjuh Excavation Project.
 She has published on other aspects of ecclesiastical architecture and urbanism in the region.